DjangoGirls/tutorial/en/css/README.md

 </div>
 ```

 We will now add declaration blocks to different selectors.
 Selectors starting with `.` relate to classes.
-There are many great tutorials and explanations about CSS on the Web to help you understand the following code.
+There are many great tutorials and explanations about CSS on the Web that can help you understand the following code.
 For now, just copy and paste it into your `blog/static/css/blog.css` file:

 {% filename %}blog/static/css/blog.css{% endfilename %}
 ```css